mhermsdorferf5/f5-migration-tools/README.md

   * HEALTH_MONITOR_SCTP is not supported
 * No support for Avi WAF Engine.
 * No support for Avi DNS.

-### Traffic Handling Differences

-* X Forwarding For Headers:
-  * F5 Doesn't natively support the concept of

 ### Program Options